 Read More: How to Launch Browser in Selenium

-Now let’s get started with the steps for configuration.
+Now here are steps for configuration.

 - The primary step is to check the version of the OS build being used.
 Based on the OS version build, download the corresponding Edge driver.